 Once You Get a Job Proposal, Be Sure You Read All the Terms

-We understand that this might be a last-minute moving and that this mess possibly caught you unprepared, but be sure that once some company offers you a position – you read all the terms in the contract – including all the small letters.
-Don’t rush and do not make a mistake in all this fuss.
+We understand that this might be a last-minute moving to a big city and that this mess possibly caught you unprepared, but be sure that once some company offers you a position – you read all the terms in the contract – including all the small letters.
+Don’t rush and do not make common moving mistakes in all this fuss, the best time of the year to move is whenever you’re ready to do it.
 Some companies may have conditions that you won’t like, so avoid getting into trouble by giving that piece of paper a thorough and detailed read.
+Only after you’re certain about the offer should you start with relocation day preparation.